booo/node-bitcoin-p2p/README.md

 ```

 This won't be necessary once node-bitcoin-p2p is more stable, but for
-now new versions often break database compatibility and since it only
+now new versions often break database compatibility, so it's easiest
-takes about ten minutes to regenerate it makes sense to just reset it.
+to just reset it.

 # Tests